uktrade/data-hub-api/README.md

     ```

     * It will take time for the API container to come up - it will run
-      migrations on both DBs, load initial data, sync elasticsearch etc. Watch
+      migrations on both DBs, load initial data, sync opensearch etc. Watch
       along in the api container's logs.
     * **NOTE:**
-      If you are using a linux system, the elasticsearch container may not
+      If you are using a linux system, the opensearch container may not
       come up successfully (`data-hub-api_es_1`) - it might be perpetually
       restarting.
       If the logs for that container mention something like